Punith Arsikere: Career

-Punith Arsikere's career journey is marked by his determination, starting from the most basic roles in the film industry in 2014.
-He began his career working behind the scenes as a unit light worker and driver.
-Through significant hard work and struggle, he transitioned from these technical and non-creative roles to become a film director.

-Early Work and Director Debut

 Punith made his directorial and writing debut with the suspense thriller film Amaravathi Police Station.
 Produced by K.R.
 Pradeep Kamalapura, the movie features a notable ensemble cast, including Dharma Keerthiraj, Gururaj Jaggesh, Sadhu Kokila, Vedvika, Ramesh Bhat, Anant Velu, and Malvika Avinash.
 The film has completed shooting and is currently in the post-production phase, with a release planned for late March or April.

-Second Feature Film

 While his debut film Amaravathi Police Station was in post-production, Punith began work on his second directorial venture, a mystery thriller titled John produced under the Yuva Power Pictures banner.
-The film, whose teaser was recently released, revolves around a missing case that involves a child, a lady police officer, and a psycho.
-The lead cast includes Dharma Keerthiraj and Soujanya Dharma Pranam, with Venky UVD handling editing and Arya providing the dialogues.
+The lead cast includes Dharma Keerthiraj.
+Punith Arsikere is also associated with a film titled Dhool Dhamaka.